lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 }
 ```

-Except for the changing structs to enums, the other changes to the adapter are fairly insignificant.
+Besides changing the structs to enums, all of the other changes I made to the adapter are fairly insignificant.

-The `UITableViewDataSource` implementation has hardly changed at all, except for the conversion of the `cellId`
+Except for the conversion of the `cellId`, the `UITableViewDataSource` implementation has not changed at all.

 ```swift
 class TransactionListAdapter: NSObject {